 5. Top up on probiotics

-While the scientific jury is still out on whether these are an absolute “yes” for managing diarrhea, I opt for these as part of any gut recovery.
+While the scientific jury is still out on whether these are an absolute “yes” for managing diarrhea, I opt for these as part of any gut recovery and illness prevention.
 Digestive ailments wipe out the “good” bacteria in your gut.
 Replacing these with probiotics can help you ease your way back to normal!